realworlddatascience/realworlddatascience.github.io/README.md

 Before moving on, a few words about the following folders in our repo:

-- `.github` contains code controlling the workflows that kick-in automatically whenever the `main` branch of our repository is updated.
+- `.github` contains code controlling the workflows that kick-in automatically whenever the `main` [branch](#what-are-branches) of our repository is updated.
 - `_extensions` is where code and files for various [Quarto extensions](https://quarto.org/docs/extensions/) are installed.
 - `_freeze` stores previously executed computational outputs so they don't need to be re-executed every time the site is rendered.

-### Explaining the branches
-[to add]
+### What are 'branches'?
+Our repository, like many on GitHub, contains multiple "branches".
+For the RWDS repo, think of these different branches as being "in development" versions of the site.
+Every time we want to add a new article to the site, for example, we create a branch that is a copy of the `main` branch.
+We update this branch with the new article and associated files.
+Then, when the article is finished and ready to publish, we make a "pull request" against the `main` branch.
+This merges all the changes made to our new branch into the `main` branch and triggers an automated process that re-renders the site, producing new html files that are then pushed to the `gh-pages` branch of our repository.

+The `gh-pages` branch is where the RWDS site is served from.
+Unlike other branches of our repository, we do not manually update the `gh-pages` branch.
+It is automatically updated any time a change is made to the `main` branch, which is why article/website development work must be done away from the `main` branch until ready to publish/deploy.

 ## Create an article
 Before you start creating content for Real World Data Science, we strongly recommend you familiarise yourself with the basics of Quarto.
 The [Quarto website](https://quarto.org/docs/get-started/) has a short "Get Started" guide with a three-part tutorial that won't take more than an hour to work through.